 Since they are heat and cold hardy chickens, you can raise them almost anywhere, provided the conditions are conducive.
 This calm breed is suitable for both egg and meat production.

 Interestingly, This breed can mate with either Rhode Island Reds or New Hampshire to produce chicks with different features.
 For their temperament, Delaware birds are calm and gentle to everyone.

 This dual-purpose chicken breed matures earlier than other breeds.
-Layers produce 4 to 5 large brown eggs per week, which makes them popular breeds for egg production.
+Layers produce 4 to 5 large brown eggs weekly, making them popular breeds for egg production.

 What are the common shades of brown eggs you have ever come across?